An introduction to health economics: how should we finance and organize our health care systems

 Credits:

-Course facilitated by
+Course facilitated by:

 About the course

-How should we pay for health care?
+How should we pay for universal health coverage?

 Resource planning: how much capacity do we need?